grisha/grisha.github.com/source/_posts/2015-09-23-storing-time-series-in-postgresql-efficiently.markdown

 With the latest advances in PostgreSQL (and other db's), a relational database begins to look like a very viable TS storage platform.
 In this write up I attempt to show how to store TS in PostgreSQL.
+(2016-12-17 Update: there is a [part 2](/blog/2016/12/16/storing-time-series-in-postgresql-part-ii/) of this article.)

 A TS is a series of [timestamp, measurement] pairs, where measurement is typically a floating point number.
 These pairs (aka "data points")